agustinaarroyuelo/agustinaarroyuelo.github.io/_posts/2020-06-07-Coding phase - first part.markdown

 # To-Do:

 * Develop appropiate testing for the new arguments.
 * Fix `plot_KDE`.
-This involves analysing ArviZ KDE computation and understanding why its funcionning is not ideal in a circular setting.
+This involves analysing ArviZ KDE computation and understanding why its functionning is not ideal in a circular setting.
-*
+* Write documentation.
+* Improve general aspect of trace plots.